willGraham01/ARC-DnD/character_creation/guide/class.md

 ### Example: Erik's Ability Scores

-TODO: Fill with ARC standard array values!
+Erik uses the ARC standard array for his ability scores, so he has a 17, 16, 14, 13, 11, and 9 to allocate.

-Erik is going to be a melee-focused ranger, so he makes his highest ability score DEX at `<value>`.
+Erik is going to be a melee-focused ranger, so he makes his highest ability score DEX at `17`.
-Next, he puts the `<value>` into CON to give himself a bit more survivability.
+Next, he puts the `16` into CON to give himself a bit more survivability.
-He follows this up with `<value>` into WIS since he might still need it for casting spells in a pinch.
+He follows this up with `14` into WIS since he might still need it for casting spells in a pinch.
-The remaining ability scores of `<VALUES>` he puts into `<X, Y, Z>` respectively:
+The remaining ability scores he puts into the following abilities:

-- List of
-- why
-- this order
-- if any
+- 13 into CHA.
+This is because it will tie into his background a bit later.
+STR would be another good option here since he's going to be in melee a lot.
+- 11 into STR.
+This way he avoids having a negative STR modifier which might be problematic if he's in the thick of a fight.
+- 9 into INT.
+Neither the Ranger class abilities nor Erik's (planned) background lean heavily on his INT, so this is made the lowest.

 ## Record your Class Skills and Abilities